jjrom/resto/USERS.md

                 // If true the user can update any collection whether he owns it or not "updateAnyCollection": false,

+                // If true the user can create a catalog "createCatalog": true,

+                // If true the user can delete a catalog he owns "deleteCatalog": true,

+                // If true the user can update a catalog he owns "updateCatalog": true,

+                // If true the user can delete any catalog whether he owns it or not "deleteAnyCatalog": false,

+                // If true the user can update any catalog whether he owns it or not "updateAnyCatalog": false,

                 // If true the user can add a feature to a collection owns "createFeature": true,